 QUASIMODO also investigates performance and mask theatre (influence of the Noh Theatre).

 Original Idea: ORLAND VERDÚ & KEIKO FUJIIE

-The scenic proposal goes deep into the duality of romance between beauty and ugliness and the impossibility of reconciling these polarities through the tragic history of their characters.
-The body of QUASIMODO is deformed, hardly human.
-It recalls the bodies that have suffered malformations due to genetic causes, or by wars or accidents.
+This Butoh Dance and Oneiric Theatre piece delves into the duality of the romance between beauty and ugliness and the impossibility of reconciling these polarities through the tragic history of its characters.
+QUASIMODO's body is deformed, it is 'almost human'.
+Recollect bodies that have undergone malformations due to genetic causes, wars or accidents.